MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 Users in the same physical location can collaborate with each other and also with remote participants.

-To enable the colocation experiement feature:
+To enable the colocation experimental feature:

 1. Look at your hand to [bring up the menu](use-mesh.md#the-hand-menu), and press the **Main menu** button at the top.